ddistillery/OurSite/content/who.md

 +++

-Design Distillery is a kick ass design office that can do stuff....I mean real stuff!!!
-(So now you know!)
+Design Distillery is a kick ass design office.
+We take the the practice of design very seriously, but also realize that the work is enrichened when maintain the positive and fun energy as a part of our process.

 ![Jorge Silva](/JorgeSilva_icon.jpg)
 **Jorge Silva**, OAA, MArch, BArchSci